shsajjadi/OctaveCoder/README.md

 The build system internally calls the "mkoctfile" command.
 Additional options as a character string can be set by 'CompilerOptions' to be provided to the compiler through mkoctfile.

+### Known issues

+- .m files that contain call to functions like 'eval' and 'clear' are not suppoed to work when compiled to .oct file
+- Always call the generated oct files form a .m function file.
+It prevent runtime errors related to functions that contain mlock and munlock.

 ### TODO

 - Shared memory parallelism using parfor